Updated August 10, 2023

 Introduction to IoT Analytics

-Why we Use IoT Analytics and its Real-World Applications?
+Why do we Use IoT Analytics and its Real-World Applications?

 1. Manufacturing Industry

 It has been changing the industry landscape for manufacturing sectors.
 Smart sensory data are used to prevent faults or breakdowns, requirement analysis, and resource optimization.
-IoT solutions help organizations in smart asset management, performance monitoring which in terms reduce the asset downtime and increase hardware longevity.
-It also enables manufacturers with a lower time to marketability and large scale customizations.
+IoT solutions help organizations in smart asset management, performance monitoring, which reduces asset downtime and increases hardware longevity.
+It also enables manufacturers with a lower time to marketability and large-scale customizations.
 For example, IoT helped bike manufacturer Harley Davidson to reduce the time to produce a complete bike from days to hours.

 3. Home Automation

-Switching on the air conditioner before arriving home or switching off lights from a different location is longer science fiction, It’s already commercially available.
-IoT analytics is used to automatically make decisions and optimize power consumption.
-Google Home, Amazon echo, etc. are examples of some of the IoT based home automation devices where analytics and machine learning are used heavily.
+Switching on the air conditioner before arriving home or switching off lights from a different location is no longer science fiction, It’s already commercially available.
+IoT analytics is used to make decisions and optimize power consumption automatically.
+Google Home, Amazon echo, etc., are examples of some of the IoT-based home automation devices where analytics and machine learning are used heavily.

 4. Automobile and Transportation

-In the era of the internet, automobiles are also considered as gadgets where upgradations can be made on-demand.
-IoT analytics are being used for collision prevention, smart parking and even for self-driving cars.
+In the internet era, automobiles are also considered gadgets where upgrades can be made on-demand.
+They are being used for collision prevention, smart parking, and even for self-driving cars.
 The whole research area of self-driving cars is based on deep learning models based on data obtained from IoT devices like LIDERs and image sensors.

-As an Industry Insurance seats on a gold mine of data.
-Insurers slowly started adhering analytics in their industry solutions.
-As per the Gartner report, IoT analytics will change the industry landscape by 2020.
+As an Industry, Insurance seats on a gold mine of data, insurers slowly started adhering to analytics in their industry solutions.
+As per the Gartner report, it will change the industry landscape by 2020.
 IoT solutions can be used for automated claims processing, automated reserve setting, damage assessment, etc. In the case of automobile claims, image data based on deep learning solutions are incorporated.

 6. Weather Forecast

-One of the most important use cases of IoT analytics in weather forecasting.
+One of the most important use cases of it is in weather forecasting.
 Weather stations and satellites collect atmospheric data every second.
 This data can be used to forecast extreme weather conditions like floods, drought much earlier.
 IoT solutions are also being used for automatically controlling the water levels in dams.

 7. Energy Sector

-IoT analytics is helping energy sectors with valuable insights on power consumption, automated hardware maintenance, dynamic pricing, etc. Not only the traditional power and energy sources, but also comparatively newer sectors like solar energy, wind energy, and waste recycling are getting benefited from it.
+It is helping energy sectors with valuable insights on power consumption, automated hardware maintenance, dynamic pricing, etc. The traditional power and energy sources and comparatively newer sectors like solar energy, wind energy, and waste recycling are getting benefited from it.

 The hardware deployment and maintenance cost for the telecommunication sector is always a pain for the telecom industry.
-IoT analytics is helping telecom players to analyze bandwidth consumption, tower management, fault analysis, automated hardware maintenance with very little or no manual interference.
+It is helping telecom players to analyze bandwidth consumption, tower management, fault analysis, automated hardware maintenance with very little or no manual interference.

-After the .com boom and rising of connected devices, the use of IoT analytics is also increasing.
+After the .com boom and the rising of connected devices, the use of it is also increasing.
 Let’s take a look at the worldwide google trends on IoT analytics from 2004 to 2019.

 Typical IoT Analytics Flow

-After preprocessing and EDA, various machine learning and deep learning models are trained as per use case and business requirements.
+4. Train and Test: After preprocessing, and EDA, various machine learning and deep learning models are trained as per use case and business requirements.
 Business and technical KPIs are decided upon a case basis.
-Based model is chosen through cross-validation and offline and online testing is performed.
+Based model is chosen through cross-validation, and offline and online testing is performed.

 The flow of a typical IoT analytics use case.

-In this article we discussed the high-level view of IoT analytics, it’s industrial use cases, global trends in IoT analytics and sample workflow of an IoT analytics use case.
-Despite the increasing demand and applications of IoT analytics, there is another face of it.
+This article discussed the high-level view of IoT analytics, its industrial use cases, global trends in IoT analytics, and sample workflow of an IoT analytics use case.
+Despite the increasing demand and applications of it, there is another face of it.
 The concern of privacy can not be denied at all.
-Strong and balanced data governance is needed to build and maintain a sustainable end to end IoT ecosystem.
+Strong and balanced data governance is needed to build and maintain a sustainable end-to-end IoT ecosystem.